GarenSidonius/ASU-Dissertation-Template/README.md

 The `memoir` document class has excellent [documentation](http://www.tex.ac.uk/ctan/macros/latex/contrib/memoir/memman.pdf), so if you need to change the formatting for some reason or if you need to understand what this code is doing, start by checking the `memoir` documentation.
 `memoir` also offers a lot of features if you need to do something not already included in the template (e.g., numbering equations consistently).
 And of course, [CTAN](http://www.ctan.org/) has documentation for all the packages used in this template.
+ShareLaTeX also has [excellent documentation](https://www.sharelatex.com/learn/Main_Page) both on LaTeX in general and using ShareLaTeX.

 ## Currently no style or class